CALCRIM No. 1045. Sexual Penetration by Force, Fear, or Threats (Pen. Code, § 289(a)(1), (2), (g))

 Consent Obtained by Fraudulent Representation

-which does induce fear and would cause a reasonable person to act contrary to his
+does induce fear and would cause a reasonable person to act contrary to his or her

 coercion and fear to obtain consent, it does not involve physical force or violence.